 Jute is actually a term for the bast fiber of the Indian Corchorus tree and the term is now also used for related plants such as the Chinese Utilon Avicennae.
 What they all have in common is that they belong to the linden family.
 The flaxes of the Corchorus tree reach a length of up to four meters.
 The jute fibers are obtained from the outer skin of the plant and can be harvested every four months.
 The sinewy fibers are air-dried and roasted before further processing.
 When dried, the fibers have already taken on their characteristic brown hue.
 In the next step, the fibers are combed and spun.

 During combing, the outer sheath is removed and the fibers are cut to the same length.
 They are then packaged in rolls of fabric several meters long.
-This fabric can already be bought in this form and if you are creative, you can create your own personalized Make jute bag.
-Alternatively, you can also buy a finished product.
-Most jute sacks are produced by machine in large factories in India.
+You can buy this fabric in this form and if you are creative, you can make your own personal jute sack.
+Alternatively, you can also buy a ready-made product.
+Most jute sacks are machine-made in large factories in India.

-Jute bags also have a much longer lifespan.
-They are stronger and more durable and do not lose their shine as quickly as plastic bags do.
-Jute bags can even be reused, as more and more property developers are turning to insulating materials made from recycled jute.
+Jute bags also have a much longer life.
+They are stronger and more durable, and also do not lose their luster as quickly as plastic bags do.
+Jute bags can be used even further, as more and more developers are turning to insulation made from recycled jute materials.

 The Advantages of jute bags are thus: